edge-servers/immunity-controller/README.rst

 If you haven't already setup WireGuard on your VPN server, this will be a good time do so.
-We recommend using the `ansible-wireguard-immunity <https://github.com/edge-servers/ansible-wireguard-immunity>`_ role for installing WireGuard since it also installs scripts that allows OpenWISP to manage WireGuard VPN server along with VXLAN tunnels.
+We recommend using the `ansible-wireguard-immunity <https://github.com/edge-servers/ansible-wireguard-immunity>`_ role for installing WireGuard since it also installs scripts that allows Immunity to manage WireGuard VPN server along with VXLAN tunnels.

 Pay attention to the VPN server attributes used in your playbook.
-It should be same as VPN server configuration in OpenWISP.
+It should be same as VPN server configuration in Immunity.

 3. Create VPN client template for WireGuard VXLAN VPN Server
 ############################################################